 Traditional Day of the Dead Ligurian food

-Impious or grotesque though it may seem, all over the world the day/feast of the dead (including Halloween/Samhain) has always been linked to specific rituals, behaviours and food consumption.
+Impious or grotesque though it may seem, the day/feast of the dead (including Halloween/Samhain) has always been linked to specific rituals, behaviours and food consumption worldwide.
 It is no coincidence that many areas cook sweets for both All Saints' Day and November 2nd (the day of the dead), nor is it difficult to trace the origins of this tradition, a sort of bridge between Greek paganism (Demeter), Roman, Judaism and Christianity.

-"Pan dei morti" (Lombardy, Liguria...), "fave dei Morti" (Lombardy, Marche, Umbria, Lazio...), "ossa da mordere" (Piedmont, Valtellina...), "ossa dei morti" (Savona, Piedmont, Veneto, Sicily...), "torrone dei morti" (Naples)...
-Our ancestors thought that the souls of the departed visited their loved ones, a visit to be homaged with sweets and biscuits.
+"Pan dei morti" (Lombardy, Liguria...), "fave dei morti" (Lombardy, Marche, Umbria, Lazio...), "ossa da mordere" (Piedmont, Valtellina...), "ossa dei morti" (Savona, Piedmont, Veneto, Sicily...), "torrone dei morti" (Naples)...
+Our ancestors thought that the souls of the departed visited their loved ones, a visit to be honoured with sweets and biscuits.

 It is necessary to propitiate the dead with affection and devotion.
-In ancient Egypt, foodstuff escorted the corpse and was painted or carved on walls and sarcophagi to feed it in the afterlife -
+In ancient Egypt, foodstuffs were placed with the corpse and were painted or carved on walls and sarcophagi to feed it in the afterlife -

 In the season of the dead, the earth itself changes its rhythm; the newly sown wheat inaugurates a long journey, hypogeous yet symbolic, towards germination and spring; families exchange gifts, representing the links of the community to face rigid winters: fava beans (icons of regenerating force), chickpeas, bread, cabbage, pumpkins, carne salada, chestnuts, walnuts, dried figs, pomegranates, not to forget (occasionally) frutta martorana (marzipan).